pjgoodall/ansible-tutorial-LinuxTV/README.md

  % for i in $servers; do lxc restore ${i} base &; done && wait
 ```

+### An example ssh_config file to manage host names and public keys

+Makes it easy to work with multiple keys and ansible

 ```
 % cat ~/.ssh/config
 Host one